 Andrew graduated cum laude from Ursinus College with a degree in Computer Science (B.S.
 2004), earned his law degree from Pepperdine University School of Law (2007), and earned an LL.M. in Taxation from Villanova University School of Law (2010).

-Steven Hann is a Principal at the Pennsylvania law firm of Hamburg, Rubin, Mullin, Maxwell & Lupin, where he focuses his practice on environmental and municipal law and chairs the firm’s Environmental Law Department.
-With respect to environmental issues, Steve personally deals with and is experienced in every facet of a wide ranging environmental law practice.
-Steve represents a diverse client base, including municipalities, municipal authorities, business entities, individuals, builders and developers, all of whom are affected by the complex web of federal and state environmental laws and regulations.
-Steve handles all aspects of environmental litigation with government agencies and private parties.
-Steve also advises clients on regulatory and compliance issues, environmental permitting, environmental issues arising in business and real estate transactions, the land development process, and land use and zoning issues.
-Steve also provides clients with experienced counseling on environmental legislative and regulatory developments at the federal and state levels.
+Steven Hann is a Principal at the Pennsylvania law firm of Hamburg, Rubin, Mullin, Maxwell & Lupin, where he focuses his practice on environmental and municipal law, and chairs the firm’s Environmental Law Department.
+Steve personally deals with and is experienced in every facet of a broad based environmental law practice.
+Steve represents a diverse client base, including municipalities, municipal authorities, business entities, individuals, builders and developers, all of which are affected by the complex web of federal and state environmental laws and regulations.
+Steve handles all facets of environmental litigation with government agencies and private parties.
+Steve also advises clients on regulatory and compliance issues, environmental permitting, environmental issues arising in business and real estate transactions, and land use and zoning issues.
+Steve also provides clients with experienced counseling on legislative and regulatory developments at both the federal and state levels.

 Prior to law school, Steve was an environmental consultant.
 Following his graduation from Penn State, Steve was employed as a meteorologist focusing on air quality and air pollution issues.
 Thereafter, Steve was hired as a member of the United States Environmental Protection Agency’s (EPA) Field Investigation Team under the federal Superfund program, where he was engaged in various activities related to the investigation and remediation of hazardous waste sites.
-In the latter position, Steve was selected by EPA Headquarters to travel throughout the country as a speaker for an EPA hazardous waste site inspection training course.
+In this position, Steve was selected by EPA Headquarters to travel throughout the country as a speaker for an EPA sponsored training course on hazardous waste site inspections.